Covered in this article:

 Over time, Expensify will learn how you categorize certain merchants and then automatically apply that category to the same merchant in the future.

 - You can always change the category; we'll try to remember that correction for next time!

 - Any Expense Rules you have set up will always take precedence over implicit categories.

 - Implicit categorization will only apply to expenses you have not explicitly set a category for already.
 Changing the category on one expense does not change it for any other expense that has an explicit category already assigned.

 This built-in feature will only use the categories from the currently active policy on your account.
-You can change the active policy by clicking the blue account square and selecting the correct policy name.
+You can change the active policy by clicking your account icon in the app and selecting the correct policy name before you SmartScan.

 For a live overview of the Policy Admin role, policy management and administration, register for our free Collect Webinar!

 Still looking for answers?
 Search our Community for more content on this topic!